 We are planning to add support for more Git providers.
 See our Product Roadmap.

 Amplication currently includes plugins to support PostgreSQL, MySQL, and MongoDB.
 However, we generate apps that work with Prisma, so you could change the Prisma configuration to use other databases supported by Prisma.

 Which cloud platforms does Amplication support?

-You can host your server on AWS, Heroku, Azure, Google Cloud Platform, Digital Ocean, and many more.
+Amplication is shipped in container form and can be hosted on different cloud platforms like AWS, Heroku, Azure, Google Cloud Platform, Digital Ocean, and many more.